 New policy 6.4.10 acknowledges there are situations where allowing a reduction to the required setback or other exception to allow some minimum economic use of the parcel is appropriate and provided for in takings law.
 The new policy does not change existing takings law that currently applies to any property in the County but makes clear the general requirements of the law and establishes that no reduction of the minimum 25-foot setback is allowed.
-An application for an exception would trigger reevaluation of the existing protection structure and create the opportunity to mitigate any identified impacts on coastal resources caused by the protection structure and maintain the benefits of continuing to protect public access, roads, and infrastructure.
+An application for an exception would trigger reevaluation of the existing protection structure and create the opportunity to mitigate any identified impacts on coastal resources caused by the protection structure.
 Development on any lot would continue to be constrained by existing site development standards such as setbacks from property lines, height, and neighborhood compatibility standards, but the policy would trigger consideration of reductions of front and side yard setbacks, for example, in such cases.